On the characteristic form of $\mathfrak{g}$-valued zero-curvature representations: The characteristic form of the ZCR representation

 $ evidently does not belong to $\mathcal{I}^{\mathfrak{sl}(2)}(\mathcal{E})$.
 Thus, the condition~\eqref{ZCRcondition} is not satisfied for $(A,B)$.
 It is therefore clear that the statement of Proposition~\ref{newNec} does not hold for an arbitrary representative of a ZCR. \end{example}

 Up to this point, it might seem that characteristic representatives can be viewed as a kind of normal form for all $\mathfrak{g}$-valued zero-curvature representations of a given equation $\mathcal{E}$ -- even though the characteristic form is not unique.
 However, zero-curvature representations are typically considered only up to gauge equivalence.
 For our characteristic form to be regarded as a proper normal form, it must be preserved under gauge transformations.
 It is generally known that this is indeed the case.
 For the sake of completeness, we formulate this result explicitly as a proposition below.
 Based on the discussion in Remark~\ref{gaugeCL1}, the following proposition can be regarded as a natural extension of Classical Result~\ref{prop_CL_char} which concerns conservation laws to the broader setting of $\mathfrak{g}$-valued zero-curvature representations. \begin{proposition} Let $(A,B)$ be the characteristic representative of a $\mathfrak{g}$-valued ZCR for $\mathcal{E}$ with associated characteristic $Q=(Q_1,\dots,Q_N)$ and let $H\in\mathcal{F}^{\mathcal{G}}(\pi)$ be a $\mathcal{G}$-valued function.
-Then the transformed pair $(A^H,B^H)$ is a characteristic representative of the gauge-transformed ZCR $\restr{(A^H,B^H)}{\mathcal{E}}$, and the characteristic associated to $(A^H,B^H)$ is given by \end{proposition} \begin{proof} By a straightforward computation, and using the identities \eqref{der-inv} we obtain
+Then the transformed pair $(A^H,B^H)$ is a characteristic representative of the gauge-transformed ZCR $\restr{(A^H,B^H)}{\mathcal{E}}$, and the characteristic associated to $(A^H,B^H)$ is given by